+The company's Board of Directors and management have implemented guidelines for values and ethics.
 The goal is to create a corporate culture that contributes to good business standards.
-Raising awareness of the guidelines has been the Group's main action in this area.
+Raising awareness of the guidelines has been the company's main action in this area.
 The Group has not had any known violations of the policy.